Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Using more Ultraproct will not treat your symptoms faster, but may increase your risk of experiencing side effects, or leave you with an insufficient amount of medicine to complete your course of treatment.

-All medicines carry the risk of side effects, though not everyone using Ultraproct experiences them.
+All medicines carry the risk of side effects, though not everyone who uses Ultraproct experiences them.
 Understanding the risks associated with your medicine and knowing the signs to look for is important to your health while using Ultraproct.

 You can find the side effects and cautions associated with using Ultraproct inside the patient information leaflet (PIL) supplied with your medicine.